|Fall and Winter Science Courses|

 Explore Our Shore Like Never Before

 Summer may be over but you can still enjoy the beach and learn much more about it during this course.
-Modeled on first-year college marine biology and oceanography courses, this program, designed for seventh grade students provides hands-on investigations of the marine, coastal and estuarine habitats of the New Jersey shoreline.
+Modeled on first-year college marine biology and oceanography courses, this program provides hands-on investigations of the marine, coastal and estuarine habitats of the New Jersey shoreline.

 You will learn about the structure, formation, and features of the Atlantic Ocean, and examine currents, tides, and waves.
 For example, have you ever wondered why waves push your surfboard forward or how rip currents form?
 Or how our moon can move the world’s ocean?
 You will also investigate the biochemical parameters of seawater and discover the ocean-atmosphere interactions that moderate our climate.
 You will get to know first-hand some of the unique marine life of the Jersey Shore from plankton to crabs, fish, reptiles and mollusks.
 You will also participate in several dissections, examining organisms like clams, squid and sharks which are so important to a thriving marine eco-system.
 Throughout the course, you will grow as stewards of our marine environment and be challenged to think and act in ways that conserve and protect this life-giving resource.